h2oai/sparkling-water/doc/src/site/sphinx/tutorials/ssl.rst

 Both Spark and H2O support basic node authentication and data encryption.
 In H2O's case, we encrypt all the data sent between server nodes and between client and server nodes.

-Currently only encryption based on Java's key pair is supported (more in-depth explanation can be found in H2O's documentation linked below).
+Currently, only encryption based on Java's key pair is supported (more in-depth explanation can be found in H2O's documentation linked below).

 To enable security for Spark methods, please review their `Spark Security documentation <http://spark.apache.org/docs/latest/security.html>`__.